ahhkape/digital-garden/_notes/finding-happiness.md

 From Scott:
 Erik Hoel is worried about the semantic apocalypse.
 In our modern world in which we have everything, it can seem like nothing is worth anything anymore.
 There may be society-wide solutions.
 However free will does exist and [[YCJDT]].
-The solution Scott mentions is Chesterton's: just enjoy things.
-Be amazed.
+The solution Scott mentions is Chesterton's: Just Be Amazed.
+Enjoy things.